 Are you interested in learning more about graduate studies in African American literature, language and culture?
 Do you want to learn about opportunities for enhanced funding packages to do digital research and public scholarship?
 Have you considered a dual-title PhD in African American Studies?

-Apply now for this four-day program to attend workshops on a variety of topics related to graduate studies and the admissions process.
+Apply now for this three-day program to attend workshops on a variety of topics related to graduate studies and the admissions process.

 Session Topics Include: